yash-srivastava19/yash-srivastava19.github.io/index.md

 I see myself as a research scientist/research engineer in the near future-specifically in the field of AI, an I want to highlight why this field speaks to me a lot.

 Anyone who has studied Engineering(especially in India) will tell how "academically challenging" and "rigorous" the degree is - an I believe it is somewhat justified.
 Engineers are responsible for building the "lego blocks" on which society stands, and when you work for the greater good of society, you better be the best.
-I always say, Engineering is a great profession in theory, but(especially here), the adaptaion is really not good.
+I always say, Engineering is a great profession in theory, but(especially here), the adaptation is really not good.
 I guess my love for engineering did not fade away even after going through this system, so I guess working on "scale up" is something I can see myself working in.
-It is really fascinating ince you get the hold of it.
+It is really fascinating once you get the hold of it.

 Another interesting thing that I like is coming up with ideas and test them using the scientific method.
 The joy of discovering really speaks to the creative side of me, and I would really love if I can make a career in this.